midifi/midifi/README.md

 Again, Windows doesn't work yet.
 But you can try building it anyway!

 Building on Windows is a tad *messy*.
 You **MUST** use Visual Studio and build in Debug mode!
 If you're building under Visual Studio 2015, comment out the lines that define `snprintf` in `fluidsynth/fluidsynth/src/config_win32.cmake`.
+You also need to apply `fluidsynth_windows_patch.diff`.
 Now, `cd` into `fluidsynth\fluidsynth` and run:

 ```